2025–26 Belgian Division 1

-The 2025–26 Belgian Division 1 will be the tenth season of the third-tier football league.
-It will be the second season in which the division is split into two groups VV (Voetbal Vlaanderen) and ACFF (Association des Clubs Francophones de Football).
+The 2025–26 Belgian Division 1 was the tenth season of the third-tier football league.
+It was the second season in which the division is split into two groups VV (Voetbal Vlaanderen) and ACFF (Association des Clubs Francophones de Football), the latter renaming itself to FFA (Football Francophone Amateur) in April 2026.

 Team changes

 Out

 The following teams were promoted at the end of the 2024–25 season: